janvisharma/project_1340/README.md

 2. How to look for a specific record of an employee?
 3. How to know whether an employee is a current employee or has been fired?
 4. How to effectively edit the details of the employee?
-5. How to find out which employees earn more than a specific employee?

 ### Program Features
 The program will be menu driven, and it will contain the following features: